openshift-labs/cloud-native-guides/vertx.md

 the project in one or more pods which are the unit of runtime deployment and consists of the running containers for the project.

-Let's take a moment and review the OpenShift resources that are created for the Catalog REST API:
+Let's take a moment and review the OpenShift resources that are created for the API Gateway:

-* **Build Config**: `gateway-s2i` build config is the configuration for building the Catalog container image from the gateway source code or JAR archive
+* **Build Config**: `gateway-s2i` build config is the configuration for building the Gateway container image from the gateway source code or JAR archive
 * **Image Stream**: `gateway` image stream is the virtual view of all gateway container images built and pushed to the OpenShift integrated registry.
-* **Deployment Config**: `gateway` deployment config deploys and redeploys the Catalog container image whenever a new Catalog container image becomes available
+* **Deployment Config**: `gateway` deployment config deploys and redeploys the Gateway container image whenever a new Gateway container image becomes available
 * **Service**: `gateway` service is an internal load balancer which identifies a set of pods (containers) in order to proxy the connections it receives to them.
 Backing pods can be added to or removed from a service arbitrarily while the service remains consistently available,